Bad Day at Black Rock

-Bad Day at Black Rock is a 1955 American neo-Western film noir directed by John Sturges with screenplay by Millard Kaufman.
+Bad Day at Black Rock is a 1955 American neo-Western film directed by John Sturges with screenplay by Millard Kaufman.
 It stars Spencer Tracy and Robert Ryan with support from Anne Francis, Dean Jagger, Walter Brennan, John Ericson, Ernest Borgnine and Lee Marvin.
 The film is a crime drama set in 1945 that contains elements of the revisionist Western genre.
-In the plot, a one-armed stranger (Tracy) comes to a small desert town and uncovers an evil secret that has corrupted the entire community.
+A one-armed stranger (Tracy) comes to a small desert town and uncovers an evil secret that has corrupted the community.

-The film is based on a short story called "Bad Time at Honda" by Howard Breslin, published by The American Magazine in January 1947.
-Filming began in July 1954, and the movie went on national release in January 1955.
-It was a box-office success and was nominated for three Academy Awards in 1956.
-In 2018, it was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
+The film was based on a short story called "Bad Time at Honda" by Howard Breslin, published by The American Magazine in January 1947.
+Filming began in July 1954 and the movie went on national release in January 1955.
+It was a box office success, and was nominated for three Academy Awards in 1956.
+In 2018, it was selected for preservation in the United States National Film Registry by the Library of Congress.

 Plot

 In late 1945, one-armed John Macreedy gets off a train at Black Rock, an isolated California desert hamlet.
-The residents are suspicious, as this is the first time in four years that the streamliner express train has stopped at the tiny flag stop station.
-After Macreedy inquires after a man named Komoko, several local men become hostile.
+The residents are suspicious, as this is the first time in four years that the express train has stopped at the flag stop station.
+After Macreedy inquires about a man named Komoko, several local men become hostile.
 Hastings, the telegraph agent, tells him there are no taxis; the hotel desk clerk, Pete Wirth, claims he has no vacant rooms; and Hector David threatens him.
-Later, Reno Smith informs Macreedy that Komoko, a Japanese-American, was interned during World War II.
+Later, Reno Smith, a powerful local rancher, informs Macreedy that Komoko, a Japanese-American, was interned during World War II.

-Alcoholic Sheriff Tim Horn is no help locating Komoko.
+The alcoholic sheriff, Tim Horn, is no help locating Komoko.
 Doc Velie, the veterinarian and undertaker, advises Macreedy to leave town immediately, but lets slip that Komoko is dead.
-Liz, Pete's sister, rents a Jeep to Macreedy.
+Liz Wirth, Pete's sister, rents a Jeep to Macreedy.
 Driving to nearby Adobe Flat, Macreedy finds a homestead burned to the ground and wildflowers growing in the field.
 On the drive back, Coley Trimble tries to run Macreedy off the road.
 Macreedy tries to leave town, but Liz refuses to rent him the Jeep again, having been confronted by Smith.

 Asked by Smith about his missing left arm, Macreedy says he lost it fighting in Italy.
-Macreedy then postulates that the wildflowers at the Komoko place indicate a body is buried there.
-Smith reveals that he is virulently anti-Japanese; he tried to enlist the day after the Pearl Harbor attack but failed the physical.
+Macreedy suggests that the wildflowers at the Komoko place indicate a body is buried there.
+Smith reveals that he is virulently anti-Japanese; he tried to enlist in the Marine Corps the day after the attack on Pearl Harbor but failed the Marines' physical examination.

-Macreedy tries to telephone the state police, but Pete refuses to put the call through.
-Doc Velie admits that something terrible happened four years ago, but Smith has everyone too terrified to speak up.
+Macreedy tries to telephone the state police, but Pete refuses to connect the call.
+Doc Velie admits that something terrible happened four years ago, but Smith has everyone too terrified to speak openly about it.
 Velie offers his hearse to Macreedy to leave town, but Hector disables it.
 Writing a telegram to the California police to summon help, Macreedy gives it to Hastings.